 A diverse and experienced board

-Suncor’s board aims to have directors with a range of perspectives, insights and views on the issues affecting Suncor.
-It searches for members from diverse backgrounds, considering gender, ethnicity/Indigenous status, age, business experience, professional expertise, personal skills, stakeholder perspectives and geographic background.
+Suncor’s board aims to have directors with a range of perspectives, insights and views on the issues affecting the organization.
+It searches for members from diverse backgrounds, having regard to gender, members of visible minorities, Indigenous status, age, persons with disabilities, business experience, professional expertise, personal skills, stakeholder perspectives, geographic background and other diverse attributes.

 Suncor’s governance structure